Making Skills Actionable at Scale

 The skill details panel consolidates everything related to a skill.
 From definition, assessments, endorsements, and goal history to give users a complete, contextual view in one place.

-Endorsements add qualitative context and social proof, reinforcing credibility and showing how skills are recognized and valued in real work.
+Endorsements add qualitative context and social proof, grounding scores in real work.

 ACTING